rzdabbah/githubtrainig/README.md

 used to train git   usage

+Please clone you this repo,

+create branch with your name
-Please clone you this repo add your name to the common file in the root of this repo
+edit the common  file int he root if this repo and add your name to the end of the file

+commit it and subit back to the rep